waltligon/orangefs/doc/pvfs2-faq.md

 Private, read-only mmapping of files is supported.
 Shared mmapping of files is not.
 Supporting this would force a great deal of additional infrastructure into PVFS that would compromise the design goals of simplicity and robustness.
-This "feature" was intentionally left out, and it will remain so.
+This “feature” was intentionally left out, and it will remain so.

 ### Will PVFS store new files on servers with more space, allowing files to be stored when one server runs out of space?

 No. Currently PVFS does not intelligently place new files based on free space.
-It's a good idea, and possible, but we have not done this yet.
+It’s a good idea, and possible, but we have not done this yet.
-See Section [11.1](#sec:contributing){reference-type="ref"
-reference="sec:contributing"} for notes on how you could help get this feature in place.
+See Section [11.1](#sec:contributing) for notes on how you could help get this feature in place.

 ### Does PVFS have locks?

 No. Locking subsystems add a great deal of shared state to a parallel file system implementation, and one of the primary design goals was to eliminate shared state in PVFS.
 This results in a simpler, more fault tolerant overall system than would have been possible had we integrated locking into the file system.

-It's possible that an add-on locking subsystem will be developed at some point; however, there is no plan to build such a system at this time.
+It’s possible that an add-on locking subsystem will be developed at some point; however, there is no plan to build such a system at this time.

 ## Helping Out